Structure Adaptive Elastic-Net: Methodology

-where DE($ b $) denotes the double-exponential distribution with some positive scale parameter $ b $.
-Second, we assume $\bs{w} \in \mathcal{M} \subseteq [0,C_{U}]^{p_n}$ for some $0<C_U<\infty$, where $\mathcal{M}$ encodes the structural information as is described in Section~\ref{struct}.
-In practice, we set $C_U$ to be a sufficiently large positive number (say $10^{30}$).
-Under this constraint, we assume that the joint prior density of $ \bs{w} $ is proportional to
+where $C\left(w_j\right)$ is the proportionality constant in the conditional prior on $\beta_j$.
+We complete the hierarchy by specifying a prior on $\bs{w}$.
+To this, we constrain $\bs{w}$ to lie in $\mathcal{M} \subseteq [0,C_{U}]^{p_n}$ for some $0<C_U<\infty$. $\mathcal{M}$ encodes the structural information and its relevance is further discussed in Section~\ref{subsubsec: Structural information}.
+In practice, we set $C_U$ to be a sufficiently large positive number, for example, $10^{30}$.
+Under this constraint, we assume that the joint prior density of $\bs{w}$ is proportional to